 Do I Need a Residence Permit to Open a Bank Account in Turkey?

 Not necessarily.
-Some banks allow opening a bank account in Turkey for foreigners without a residence permit, especially for investment-related accounts.
+Some banks allow opening bank account in Turkey for foreigners without a residence permit, especially for investment-related accounts.
 However, many banks require a local address, which is easier to prove with a residence permit.
 Non-resident foreigners may find it challenging to open accounts in public (state-owned) banks but may have better success with private or international banks.

-3. Documents Required for Foreigners to Open a Bank Account in Turkey
+2. Documents Required for Foreigners to Open a Bank Account in Turkey

-Opening a bank account in Turkey as a foreigner can be a straightforward process if you are well-prepared.
+Opening bank account in Turkey as a foreigner can be a straightforward process if you are well-prepared.
 While many sources list the standard required documents, there are several lesser-known aspects that can significantly impact the process.

 Although the requested documents vary from bank to bank, in general, the following documents are requested;